airshipit/promenade/docs/source/configuration/pki-catalog.rst

 PKI Catalog
 ===========

-Configuration for certificate generation in the cluster.
+Configuration for certificate and keypair generation in the cluster.

 Sample Document